Annual Fire Safety Statements

-Aegis Safe is fire protection industry leaders in testing, maintaining and repairing fire protection systems.
-With specific expertise in building maintenance and safety, Aegis Safe can provide annual assessments, BCA assessments and annual fire safety statements.
+We are fire protection industry leaders in testing, maintaining and repairing fire protection systems.
+With specific expertise in building maintenance and safety, Aegis Safe can provide annual assessments, BCA assessments, and annual fire safety statements.

 Annual fire safety statement assessment services

 A regular inspection and maintenance of fire protection systems is important as it is required by law in most circumstances, e.g. Section 166, NSW Environmental Planning & Assessment Regulations (2000).

 Aegis Safe can assess the key fire safety measures within your building such as: